 My life seems dark at times and I think I can’t bear another challenge.
 I’ve learned enough, thank you very much.
 Nevertheless, more challenges are coming for me.
 As long as I walk this earth, along with every other human, I’ll struggle with loss and sorrow.

-But I won’t let it blind me to the beauty of nature, the cycle of seasons, the comfort of good friends and the blessing of a roof over my head.
+So my work is to not let it blind me to the beauty of nature, the cycle of seasons, the comfort of good friends and the blessing of a roof over my head.
+I have to make an effort to balance the light and the dark.

 A week ago, I was talking to a child in the neighborhood about being caught out in a rainstorm.
 She said, “I saw you!
 You were talking to a plant.”

 I laughed.
 I was actually taking a picture of a maple sapling growing from the center of a rhododendron bush, but I was in fact, talking to a plant.
 Or communing with it.
 Capturing it, too, treasuring it.
 It was a thing of beauty on a cold stormy day.
-I’m glad I didn’t keep my head down and miss it.
+I’m glad I didn’t keep my head down in the rain and miss these growing things.

 I know one day, my life will be over, and I’ll flit away into the mystery.
 While I’m here, I’ll continue to pay attention when I can, and cry when I need to.